akazukin5151/syncplay/README.md

 3. Go to `File` -> `Open media stream URL` and paste in your magnet link (`magnet:...`)
 4. Wait a while for it to buffer

+Focusing on macOS for now because my client uses a Mac.
+I use Linux and have no problem in entering a few commands on the terminal, and I suspect most Linux users feel the same, so there's not bunch benefit in this tight bundling for Linux.
+No idea about Windows support

 # Syncplay
 ![GitHub Actions build status](https://github.com/Syncplay/syncplay/workflows/Build/badge.svg)